Craig Phillips: Early life

-The younger of two children and born in Liverpool, his family moved to Newport, Shropshire in the late 1980s.
+The younger of two children and born in Liverpool, his family moved to Newport, Shropshire, in the late 1980s.
 At 18, Phillips secured a day release bricklayers apprenticeship whilst employed with Wrekin Council's construction department.
 He also attended further night school classes in advanced brickwork and civil engineering.
 Having qualified with a City & Guilds, Phillips went on to set up his own building company.
 In the 1990s, he presented Renovation Street with Linda Robson for Carlton ITV before being brought in as the DIY expert for the BBC on an exclusive contract in 2001.

 Career after Big Brother

 After leaving Big Brother as the first winner, Phillips announced he was giving his £70,000 prize fund to his friend Joanne Harris, who had Down syndrome, to pay for her heart and lung transplant.
 He had begun raising money with friends for Harris sometime before entering Big Brother, raising only small amounts of money towards the £250,000 needed for her operation, but within 6 days of winning, he achieved the target required for her life saving operation thanks to public support and donations from celebrities.
 Harris died in April 2008.
-He has featured in comedy series Bo' Selecta! and appeared in the reality series Back To Reality, raising £40,000 for Macmillan Cancer Trust.
+He has featured in comedy series Bo' Selecta! and appeared in the reality series Back to Reality, raising £40,000 for Macmillan Cancer Trust.

 At Christmas 2000, Phillips released the charity single, "At This Time of Year" through Warner Music.
 The single went to Number 14 in the UK Singles Chart, achieving silver disc status, and raising over £40,000 for the Down's Syndrome Association.
 It stayed in the top 40 for three weeks.
-Since then, he appeared in videos for two other Xmas singles – "Bo Selectas!
-Proper Crimbo" which reached No. 4 in 2003 and Ricky Tomlinson's "Xmas My A*se" which reached 25 in 2006.
+Since then, he appeared in videos for two other Xmas singles – Bo Selecta!'s Proper Crimbo which reached No. 4 in 2003 and Ricky Tomlinson's "Christmas My A*se" which reached 25 in 2006.
 In 2001, Phillips appeared on Lily Savage's Blankety Blank; in 2003, Phillips appeared on the fifth series of Fort Boyard.